In this article, I'll guide you through the MySQL installation process on a Mac.

-If you click the download button you'll get an annoying screen because they want you to signup.
+You'll get an annoying screen if you click the download button because they want you to sign up.
 Just click the No thanks button at the bottom.

-Once the download is done you can click the DMG file and in there you'll find the
+Once the download is done, you can click the DMG file, and you'll find the

 Double-click this file.

 This will open up the installer for MySQL.

 Follow all the steps it prompts.

 At one stage, it asks for the install location.
 You can go ahead and use the default one.